prowler-cloud/prowler/prowler/lib/persistence/README.md

 ### Using the non-memory based data structures

 When you want to use a non-memory, this is SQLite, you need to set the `PROWLER_DB_CONNECTION` environment variable to `sqlite://`.
+This is the default behaviour.

 For example: